apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 ## Setting Up Docker Images

+Kubernetes requires users to supply images that can be deployed into containers within pods.
+The images are built to be run in a virtual runtime environment that Kubernetes supports.
+Docker is a virtual runtime environment that is frequently used with Kubernetes, so Spark provides some support for working with Docker to get started quickly.

-In order to run Spark on Kubernetes, a Docker image must be built and available on an accessible Docker registry.
+To use Spark on Kubernetes with Docker, images for the driver and the executors need to built and published to an accessible Docker registry.
 Spark distributions include the Docker files for the driver and the executor at `dockerfiles/driver/Dockerfile` and `docker/executor/Dockerfile`, respectively.
 Use these Docker files to build the Docker images, and then tag them with the registry that the images should be sent to.
 Finally, push the images to the registry.

 For example, if the registry host is `registry-host` and the registry is listening on port 5000: